cranci1/AnimeGen/README.md

 ```

 If the build was successful, you should see a "build" folder with a subfolder "DerivedDataApp" and the AnimeGen.ipa file in the AnimeGen/build directory.
 You are now done!
 Just use any IPA installer like TrollStore, AlStore, Scarlet, ESign or sideloadly to install the IPA on the desired device.

-## Code Structure

-    |
-    ├── Extensions             # Folder with the Image/UI Extensions
-    ├── APIs                   # Folder containing all the APIs function
-    │   └── Hmtai              # Folder containing the Hmtai function to make it fully works
-    ├── Settings               # The Settings page
-    │   └── Iconss             # Folder with the icons images
-    ├── Buttons                # Folder with the buttons code
-    └── ViewController.swift   # The main file app